scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Likewise, these snippets can be used in other browser-hosted text editors such as the new web version of Visual Studio Code.
 This is because Voice In Plus works in most text areas of web browsers.
-These means that the ample text area like that found in Write Honey website site can be used to draft documents and Python scripts with the aid of Voice In Plus snippets.
+This means that the ample text area like that found in Write Honey website site can be used to draft documents and Python scripts with the aid of Voice In Plus snippets.
 The code or text be directly edited by an advanced text editor by using the GhostText plugin to connect the web-based text area to a text editor.
 Alternately, the draft document or script can be copied and saved to a file that is imported into Jupyter Lab for further editing.